djthorpe/gopi/doc/GPIO.md

   }
 ```

-## Setting the pin mode and internal resistor mode
+## Setting the pin and pull-up internal resistor mode

 Pins can be in one of several modes, but it's likely most pins will be in
 `INPUT` or `OUTPUT` mode (there are also `ALT0`..`ALT5`).
 You can set the